markmac99/mp4toftp/README.md

 cd mp4toftp
 nano mp4toftp.ini
 </pre>

-Enter the target folder, server name, username and password for your FTP site, then save and exit the editor.
+Now enter the target folder, server name, username and password for your FTP site, then save and exit the editor.

 Other Usage